The Brand Continuum

 • the risk associated with the next decision

-When leaders can see proportion, they make decisions that don’t damage the system, even when the pressure is high.
+When leaders can see proportion they make decisions that don’t damage the brand, even when the pressure is high.

 Why this matters